 How do I know when the courses I need will be offered?

 Each course offered at Ithaca College has a course description in the Course Catalog (found on Homer Connect).
 Each course description includes a designation of when a course is planned to be offered.
 For example:

 Provides an understanding of the policy-making process used to formulate various regulations that govern the media.
 The role of relevant policy-making bodies, such as Congress, the courts, Federal Communications Commission, and lobby groups, are discussed.
 Specific regulation concerning the First Amendment, obscenity, libel, privacy, copyright, commercial speech, access to information, antitrust, etc., are also examined.
 A major research paper on a relevant media regulation topic is required.
 Prerequisites: TVR 12100; a level-2 television-radio course; junior standing.
 3 credits.
 (F-S)

 At the end of the description is the indicator “(F-S)”.
 This means that the course is offered fall and spring semesters.
 All codes: F = fall, S = spring, IRR = irregularly, Y – yearly, Sum = summer, E = even academic years (e.g. 2006-2007), O = odd academic years (e.g. 2007-2008).
-Always be sure to also check with your academic advisor as course offerings may change.
+Always be sure to also check with your academic adviser as course offerings may change.

 I need a form to be signed by the Dean.
 Do I need to make an appointment?

-Generally, most forms that require a dean’s signature will be reviewed and signed by the Associate Dean.
-You may leave your form at the front desk of the Dean’s Office and the Associate Dean will review it.
+Generally, most forms that require a dean’s signature will be reviewed and signed by an Associate Dean.
+You may leave your form at the front desk of the Dean’s Office and an Associate Dean will review it.
 If there are any issues regarding the approval of your request, you will be contacted.
 Otherwise, when your form is approved and signed, it will be sent to the appropriate destination for further processing.

 When do I get to register for next semester's classes?